rajewsky-lab/spacemake/docs/install.rst

 Create a conda environment
 --------------------------

-Spacemake has the following dependencies:

-.. include:: ../environment.yaml

 The most straightforward way of installing spacemake, is first creating a conda environment with the above packages.

 To do this, we highly recommend using `mamba <https://github.com/mamba-org/mamba>`_, a much faster conda package manager than conda itself.

 After mamba is installed, download the `environment.yaml <https://raw.githubusercontent.com/rajewsky-lab/spacemake/dev/environment.yaml>`_.
+This environment.yaml, contains all the dependencies required by spacemake.

 Once downloaded, to install all spacemake dependencies, type::